sequgen/notebooks/README.md

 # (from the repository root directory)
 # install sequgen + jupyter
 pip install --requirement requirements.txt

+# add the new local environment to jupyter
+ipython kernel install --name sequgen-demo --user
 ```

 Start the notebook server: